Jimmy Smith (musician): Career

-He purchased his first Hammond organ, rented a warehouse to practice in and emerged after little more than a year.
-Upon hearing him playing in a Philadelphia club, Blue Note's Alfred Lion immediately signed him to the label and his second album, The Champ, quickly established Smith as a new star on the jazz scene.
-He was a prolific recording artist and, as a leader, dubbed The Incredible Jimmy Smith, he recorded around forty sessions for Blue Note in just eight years beginning in 1956.
+Smith purchased his first Hammond organ, rented a warehouse to practice in, and emerged after little more than a year.
+Upon hearing him playing in a Philadelphia club, Blue Note's Alfred Lion immediately signed Smith to the label.
+His second album, The Champ, quickly established Smith as a new star on the jazz scene.
+He was a prolific recording artist and, as a leader, dubbed The Incredible Jimmy Smith, recorded around 40 sessions for Blue Note in just eight years beginning in 1956.
 Albums from this period include The Sermon!, House Party, Home Cooking', Midnight Special, Back at the Chicken Shack and Prayer Meetin'.

 Smith signed to the Verve label in 1962.
 His first album, Bashin', sold well and for the first time Smith worked with a big band, led by Oliver Nelson.
 Further big band collaborations followed with composer/arranger Lalo Schifrin for The Cat and guitarist Wes Montgomery, with whom he recorded two albums: The Dynamic Duo and Further Adventures of Jimmy and Wes.
 Other albums from this period include Blue Bash! and Organ Grinder Swing with Kenny Burrell, The Boss with George Benson, Who's Afraid of Virginia Woolf?, Got My Mojo Working, and Hoochie Coochie Man.

 During the 1950s and 1960s, Smith almost always performed live, in a trio, consisting of organ, guitar and drums.
 The Jimmy Smith Trio performed "When Johnny Comes Marching Home" and "The Sermon" in the film Get Yourself a College Girl (1964).

 In the 1970s, Smith opened his own supper club in the North Hollywood neighborhood of Los Angeles, California, at 12910 Victory Boulevard and played there regularly with Kenny Dixon on drums, Herman Riley and John F. Phillips on saxophone; also included in the band was harmonica/flute player Stanley Behrens.
 The 1972 album Root Down, considered a seminal influence on later generations of funk and hip-hop musicians, was recorded live at the club, albeit with a different group of backing musicians.

 Later career

 Holle Thee Maxwell, then known as Holly Maxwell, was Smith's vocalist for two years in the late 1970s.
 During a South African tour, they recorded the album Jimmy Smith Plays for the People in 1978.

 Smith had a career revival in the 1980s and 1990s, again recording for Blue Note and Verve, and for Elektra and Milestone.
 He also recorded with Quincy Jones, Frank Sinatra, Michael Jackson (he can be heard on the title track of the Bad album), Dee Dee Bridgewater, and Joey DeFrancesco.
 His last album, Dot Com Blues (Blue Thumb/Verve, 2000), was recorded with B. B. King, Dr. John, and Etta James.

-Smith and his wife moved to Scottsdale, Arizona, in 2004.
+Smith and his wife moved to Scottsdale, Arizona in 2004.
 She died of cancer a few months later.
 Smith recorded Legacy with Joey DeFrancesco, and the two prepared to go on tour.
 However, before the tour began, Smith died on February 8, 2005, at his Scottsdale home, where he was found by his manager, Robert Clayton.
 He died in his sleep of natural causes.